clojurewerkz/mailer/README.md

 ## Project Maturity

-Mailer is a moderately mature project, the API hasn't changed in over a year.
+Mailer is a moderately mature project, the API hasn't changed in several years.